 HOW CAN I PROTECT MYSELF AND MY FAMILY?

 We have two categories.
 The first is how to support your immune system, and the second is how not to gain weight.
 How to Support Your Immune System: “Let Food Be Your Medicine!”
 Eat whole foods, a nutrient-rich diet.
 Our immune system relies on whole foods to function well; focus on improving the quality of your diet.

-- Eat multiple servings of colorful fruits and vegetables high in vitamins C, A, and phytonutrients that support the immune system.
+- EAT MULTIPLE SERVINGS OF COLORFUL FRUITS AND VEGETABLES High in vitamins C, A, and phytonutrients they support the immune system.
 Choose more leafy greens, cruciferous vegetables (broccoli and cauliflower), peppers, sweet potatoes, and squashes.

 HOW TO SUPPLEMENT FOR IMMUNE FUNCTION?

 There is an increasing number of health claims and the promotion of supplements has also increased in the coronavirus frenzy.
 It’s important not to go over and be sensible.

 It boosts your immune system.
 It can modulate the innate and adaptive immune responses.
 Deficiency in vitamin D is associated with increased autoimmunity as well as an increased susceptibility to infection I recommend vitamin D supplements, especially these days where we do not get much sun exposure.

 This mineral may offer both antioxidant and anti-inflammatory effects.
 Research suggests that people who are deficient in zinc have severe dysfunction in their immune systems, Taking zinc supplements reduced the duration of cold symptoms (cough, nasal discharge, and muscle aches).
 If you are a vegetarian, it is a great idea to start supplementing instantly.